Chen-Suyi/Chen-Suyi.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # News
+- *2024.04*: &nbsp;I will be joining the CVLab at Stony Brook University as a Ph.D.
+Student in Fall 2024!
 - *2023.07*: &nbsp;🎉🎉 One paper is accepted by International Conference on Computer Vision (ICCV 2023).

 <span class='anchor' id='publications'></span>